APPLICATION FOR WAIVER OF GROUNDS OF INADMISSIBILITY

 Reach someone from our team of experienced Attorneys and Paralegal staff from anywhere.
 Our team members speak English, Spanish, Russian, and Portuguese.
 If we can’t speak your language, we will find someone who can, and at no cost.

 About Admissibility.
-Admissibility, refers to a person’s ability to be legally admitted and enter into the United States.
-Think about when you visit a foreign country on vacation (hopefully you have had that opportunity).
-You generally have to talk with someone at the border/airport upon arriving, in order to be legally enter that country.
-If you are currently in the United States, then hopefully you talked to someone at the “Port of Entry” (most likely a airport), and you were then legally “admitted” into the United States.
+Admissibility refers to a person’s ability to be legally admitted and enter the United States.
+Think about when you visit a foreign country on vacation (hopefully, you have had that opportunity).
+You generally have to talk with someone at the border/airport upon arriving, in order to legally enter that country.
+If you are currently in the United States, then hopefully you talked to someone at the “Port of Entry” (most likely an airport), and you were then legally “admitted” into the United States.
 Believe it or not, this admission, even when you have a valid visa issued to you, is not automatic.
 There are things that can make a person “inadmissible,” or, unable to enter the United States.

-Unfortunately, the concept of Admissibility, is not just applicable to those individuals desiring to the enter the United States for the first time.
+Unfortunately, the concept of Admissibility is not just applicable to those individuals desiring to enter the United States for the first time.
 If you are already in the U.S., and you apply for certain different statuses (say you are pursuing a Green Card for example), then the law will treat you as if you are outside of the United States; desiring to enter once again.
-Likewise, if you are outside of the United States and seeking a visa at the U.S. Embassy, they will also consider your admissibility before agreeing to issue you the visa that your applying for.
+Likewise, if you are outside of the United States and seeking a visa at the U.S. Embassy, they will also consider your admissibility before agreeing to issue you the visa that you are applying for.

 In short, anytime you try to make a big change in your U.S. Immigration Status, whether it is applying for a U.S. visa for the first time abroad, entering the U.S. at the airport on your visa, or applying for certain new statuses while in the United States; your eligibility to enter the U.S., and be legally “admitted,” will be considered.